mcmonkeyman/color-picker/README.markdown

 ## Using the service

-* Get a session id:
+* Get a client id:

 ```
 curl http://localhost:8080/uuid